General Modeling Guidelines

 Round Tripping

-The Publisher off-the-shelf supports the transformation/publish one way.
+The Publisher off-the-shelf supports the round tripping transformation/publish but is not designed to update/synchronize a project.

 Also, what is provided on the API is not the same or complete between the tools.